KVOC: Studio and signal

 KVOC's transmitter is located next to the former studio on east 15th Street.
-Its present studio is located at 218 N Wolcott in downtown Casper, along with its sister stations.
+Its present studio is located at 218 North Wolcott in downtown Casper, along with its sister stations.
 With its 1,000 watt signal, KVOC reaches most of central Wyoming.

 Citing technical difficulties, the station, along with its five other sister stations went dark for a period of time in August 2011.
-KVOC, KMLD, and KHOC remain silent as of December 17, 2011.
-Other than equipment reasons, no further information as to why the three stations were off the air has been provided.
+KVOC, KMLD, and KHOC remained silent at the end of 2011.
+Other than equipment reasons, no further information as to why the three stations were off the air had been provided.

 In June 2012, KVOC advised the U.S. Federal Communications Commission that it was off the air due to financial difficulties.
 The station was on air for a period of days in 2012, however, broadcasting a dead carrier.
 The station, along with its sister FMs has been the subject of several fines in the past.
 In 2013, Gray informed the Casper Star Tribune that the lawsuit and a $68,000 fine for unlicensed STLs were "a lot of baloney."
 Gray said if the FCC doesn't back down, he plans to "sue them on behalf of every radio owner in America that has been wronged by them".